supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

 > If you are using the Gurobi solver instead of D-Wave, you can skip the `dwave.system` and `dimod` imports and instead add `import gurobipy as gp` (shown in Option B below).

 ---

+### Step 2: Implement the GCS-Q Algorithm

+#### 2a.
+Graph Construction

+The first step is to convert the Pearson correlation matrix into a graph that GCS-Q can operate on.
+Each stock becomes a **node**, and each pairwise correlation becomes a **weighted edge**.
+Positive weights represent assets that tend to move together; negative weights represent assets that move in opposite directions.

+This graph is the foundation for everything that follows — the QUBO, the minimum cut, and ultimately the cluster assignments.